apache/airflow/docs/apache-airflow/concepts/dynamic-task-mapping.rst

 Mapping with non-TaskFlow operators
 ===================================

 It is possible to use partial and expand with classic style operators as well.
-Some arguments are not mappable, such as task_id, queue, pool, and most other arguments to BaseOperator and have to be passed to ``partial()``
+Some arguments are not mappable and must be passed to ``partial()``, such as task_id, queue, pool, and most other arguments to BaseOperator.

 .. code-block:: python